MohamedEltantawy0/Mohamed_Eltantawy_Portofolio/README.md

-# Hello My name is Mohamed Eltantawy i am a data analyst who seek to be very popular very soon . i started my career and i am ready for hard work
+# Hello, My name is Mohamed Eltantawy i am a data analyst who seek to be very popular very soon . i started my career recently and i am ready for hard work .
+Wel Trained ,Done alot of jobs and my clients were satisfied

 # Project : 1 [Scraping Students Information From a Website And Attach it To a DataFrame](https://github.com/MohamedEltantawy0/students-information-gathering.git)
  Created a small script to enter the website and loginto it because it needs to login to start scraping